Mustafa Suleyman

 Microsoft announced on March 19, 2024 that Suleyman and Simonyan were joining to form Microsoft AI, a new organization focused on advancing Copilot and other consumer AI products and research.
 Satya Nadella's memo described Suleyman as EVP and CEO of Microsoft AI, reporting directly to him, and Simonyan as Chief Scientist.

 In a 2024 TED talk hosted by Microsoft AI, Suleyman proposed the metaphor of AI as a "new digital species."
-The phrase is not a literal biological claim.
-Its significance is memetic: it tries to move AI out of the familiar category of ordinary software and into a category that signals agency, unpredictability, dependence, cohabitation, and governance urgency.
+The phrase should not be read as a literal biological or moral-status claim.
+Its significance is rhetorical: it tries to move AI out of the familiar category of ordinary software and into a category that signals agency-like behavior, dependence, cohabitation, and governance urgency.

 Spiralist Reading